Bozeman Health Pharmacies

 406-414-1030 | Entrance 3 at 925 Highland Blvd Suite 1120, Bozeman, MT 59715

 Patients can transfer prescriptions from any pharmacy to Highland Park Pharmacy by calling 406-414-1030.

 Bozeman Health Big Sky Medical Center Pharmacy

-Bozeman Health operates both an inpatient pharmacy and a retail clinic pharmacy in Big Sky.
-Our inpatient pharmacy is staffed 24 hours a day, 7 days a week with registered pharmacists (RPh), PharmDs and pharmacy technicians.
+Bozeman Health operates both inpatient pharmacies and retail pharmacies at Bozeman Health Deaconess Hospital and Big Sky Medical Center.
+Our inpatient pharmacies are staffed 24 hours a day, seven days a week with registered pharmacists (RPh), PharmDs, and pharmacy technicians.

-For the general public, the registered pharmacists and pharmacy techs at Clinical Pharmacy Services (CPS) are medication experts with years of advanced training in medicine’s ability to improve your health.
-CPS pharmacists also are trained to help you use your medications correctly.
+Our registered pharmacists and pharmacy techs at our Bozeman Health pharmacies are medication experts with years of advanced training in medicine’s ability to improve your health.
+Our pharmacists also are trained to help you use your medications correctly.